FRIENDS AND SUPPORTERS OF NOSTALGIC GLASS WET PLATE STUDIO

 Visitors since September, 2012:

 Copyright Note: All referenced photographs, images and logos provided above are for informational purposes only and they are the property of their respective owners.
 Main portraits of Shane in header taken by Corey Carson from Elevate Studios, Bismarck, ND Nov.
-30th, 2015 and Kim Scianghetti Fine Art Photography, July 21st, 2017. www.imelevate.com and www.scianghettiphotography.com
+30th, 2015 and Herb Ascherman, Jr., 2018 and black and white close-up by Kim Scianghetti Fine Art Photography, July 21st, 2017 and . www.imelevate.com www.scianghettiphotography.com www.ascherman.com